 - ensure economic and social vitality of the area

 - make best use of council resources and focus council investment to best serve the community.

 A range of tools have been developed to assist local governments planning for activity centres.

-The Activity Centres Toolkit: Making It Happen (PDF, 1.8 MB) or (DOC, 207.0 KB) was prepared to assist local government, business associations, property owners and other government agencies implement activity centre policy and structure planning initiatives.
+The Activity Centres Toolkit has been prepared to assist local government, business associations, property owners and other government agencies implement activity centre policy and structure planning initiatives.

 The toolkit outlines ways to improve activity centres and attract investment for development, such as becoming development-ready and moving from planning to implementation.
 It also includes case studies that showcase best-practice approaches undertaken by a range of councils.